 - Boast about how many newsletter subscribers you have.
 Over 200,000 newsletter subscribers can’t possibly be wrong, can they?

 Social proof is a great way to give the impression of trust.
-Work it into your page design and help web visitors to feel confidence in what you offer.
+Work it into your page design and help web visitors to feel confident in what you offer.

 In some cases, this may not be appropriate, but where you can, why not use real images on your website?